libp2p/docs/content/introduction/_index.md

 and pubsub (short for publish/subscribe) is an instrumental pattern for sending a message to groups of interested receivers.

-libp2p defines a [pubsub interface][interface_pubsub] for sending messages to all peers subscribed to a given "topic".
-The interface currently has two stable implementations; `floodsub` uses a very simple but inefficient  "network flooding" strategy, and [gossipsub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub) defines an extensible gossip protocol.
+libp2p defines a [pubsub specification][spec_pubsub] for sending messages to all peers subscribed to a given "topic".
+The specification currently has two stable implementations; `floodsub` uses a very simple but inefficient  "network flooding" strategy, and [gossipsub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub) defines an extensible gossip protocol.
 There is also active development in progress on